MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

 1. For each item in **Items in recovery plan**, right-click the item > select **Disable Replication**.
 1. If you're prompted to provide reason(s) for disabling protection for this virtual machine, select one you prefer - for example, **I completed migrating my application**.
 Select **OK**.
 1. Repeat step 1 until you disable replication for all items.
-1. Monitor the process in notifications, wait until it completes.
+1. Monitor the process in notifications until it completes.

    :::image type="content" source="media/migrate-websphere-to-vms-with-ha-dr/remove-replicated-items-completed.png" alt-text="Screenshot of removing replicated items completed." lightbox="media/migrate-websphere-to-vms-with-ha-dr/remove-replicated-items-completed.png":::